 Now you want to get your second milk jug, and cut off the neck again (save this one for later too).
 Cut off your handle, and cut off the lower half of the jug (again keep that to use later) This is the piece that you're left with.

+This is going to be stapled onto the back of the mask to complete the back of the head.
 You still have the handle section from the second milk jug, and that needs to be cut right down to make a piece that can be stuck on over the tip of the nose to make a nice dragony point to it and to cover the front parts of the nostrils that you've made.
 Here's a series of pictures showing how I got that little bit from the handle.

 And here you can see how it fits onto the end of the dragon's nose to complete his face.